Expert medical and surgical care in Thailand

 Yes.
 Our partner hospitals are JCI-accredited with experienced vascular surgical teams who perform CEA at volumes consistent with international outcome benchmarks.
 Intraoperative monitoring, patch closure technique, and post-operative neurological observation follow the same protocols used at major Western vascular centres.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 When Is Stenting Preferred Over Surgery?

-Carotid stenting is reserved for patients at higher surgical risk — prior neck radiation, hostile anatomy from previous surgery, very high cardiac risk, or contralateral carotid occlusion.
+Carotid stenting is reserved for patients at higher surgical risk: prior neck radiation, hostile anatomy from previous surgery, very high cardiac risk, or contralateral carotid occlusion.
 For most patients, endarterectomy remains the gold standard based on the strongest available evidence.

 Planning Your Trip to Thailand for Carotid Endarterectomy